 I love the rhythm of long-distance walking in different countries geographies and cultures.
 The pace of walking, unlike driving or biking, offers unparalleled time and opportunity to observe, have deep conversations and contemplate.
 Observing nature and connecting with people, while walking, opens doors of inspiration for poetry and photography.

 On this website you can find photos, links to my podcasts and self-published books.
-All of the books are available on blurb.com and you can contact me directly for copies of the most recent ones.
+All of the books are available on blurb.com and you can contact me directly for copies of some of them.
 All of them have previews available.
 Any profits made go to support a very effective nonprofit, PRASAD.
 Please go to that website for more information. http://www.prasad.org

 As time goes on I will add photographs for sale onto this website.
 If you are looking for a photo of a particular place, animal or bird, please email me – I may have some.
 It’s difficult to know how valuable and enjoyable one’s poetry and photography really are to others.
 So please give me your polite and constructive feedback through this website or at mstrasmore@gmail.com .

-In 2011 my daughter, Sharada, and I climbed Kilimanjaro and went on safari in Tanzania.
+In February 2011 my daughter, Sharada, and I climbed Kilimanjaro and went on safari in Tanzania.
+(Climbing Mount Kilimanjaro)

 In 2012 I walked across England and my book of photos and poetry is called: “The English Coast to Coast Walk: An inner and Outer Journey.”